Hillerich & Bradsby

-Hillerich & Bradsby Company (H&B) is an American manufacturing company located in Louisville, Kentucky that produces baseball bats for Wilson Sporting Goods, which commercializes them under the "Louisville Slugger" brand.
+Hillerich & Bradsby Company (H&B) is an American manufacturing company located in Louisville, Kentucky, that produces baseball bats for Wilson Sporting Goods, which commercializes them under the "Louisville Slugger" brand.

 The company also operates the Louisville Slugger Museum & Factory in downtown Louisville, and produces gloves for sports such as golf, cycling, fitness, and gardening under the "Bionic Gloves" brand.

 Until 2015, H&B owned the "Louisville Slugger" brand.
-In that year they sold it to Wilson, although their factory still makes the actual baseball bats bearing that name.
+In that year they sold it to Wilson, although their factory still makes the baseball bats bearing that name.